 After the limitations period expires, the right to sue is lost.
 It is therefore important to act promptly by either settling the wrongful death claim or commencing a wrongful death lawsuit before the end of the limitations period.

 Time Limit for an Estate to Make a Wrongful Death Claim After a Restaurant Shooting

 In some cases, the victim’s estate will make the wrongful death claim.
 That usually happens when none of the close family members who are authorized to bring the claim are still living.

 An estate can also bring a separate claim on the victim’s behalf for any pain and suffering the victim endured between the time the victim was shot and the time the victim died.
 Even if death was quick, the estate can bring a claim for the suffering the victim likely experienced before death.

 The estate’s claims are generally subject to the same two-year limitations period.
 However, when the estate has not been probated, the limitations period may be tolled until probate commences or until five years after the victim’s death, whichever occurs first.
-A wrongful death lawyer in Atlanta, GA can help the estate compute the deadline for filing suit.
+A wrongful death lawyer can help the estate compute the deadline for filing suit.